What is a financial advisor?

 How to become a financial advisor

-• Review some information during the Personal & Family Financial Planning course from Coursera.
-Learn more about personal finance, insurance, savings, and investments to advise your clients better and understand the information.
+- Personal & Family Financial Planning: Enhance your knowledge about personal finance, insurance, savings, and investments to offer better advice.

 How much do financial advisors make?

 There are many variables that go into determining how much a financial advisor makes, from company size to experience to education, just to name a few.
-These professionals often receive base salaries, commissions, or fees based on the assets they manage or the financial products they sell.
+They often receive base salaries, commissions, or fees based on the assets they manage or the financial products they sell.

 Highest paying industries